jackstjean/D-DTEST/Items/truth serum.md

 abilities: []
 entry: |-
-  A Backpack holds up to 30 pounds within 1 cubic foot.
-It can also serve as a saddlebag.
+  A creature subjected to Truth Serum must succeed on a DC 11 Constitution saving throw or have the [[Poisoned]] condition for 1 hour.
+The [[Poisoned]] creature can't knowingly communicate a lie.
 ---

 ```meta-bind-embed